 The total market value of the financial assets an entity or advisor manages for their clients.

-Tepper is also occasionally in the headlines as the owner of two major professional sports franchises.
-He owns the NFL's Carolina Panthers and Charlotte FC in Major League Soccer.
+Tepper occasionally makes headlines as the owner of two major professional sports franchises, the NFL's Carolina Panthers and Charlotte FC in Major League Soccer.
 He's also a well-known philanthropist who has given away millions of dollars over the years.
-He made the largest-ever gift to alma mater Carnegie Mellon, which named its business school after him.
+He made the largest-ever gift to his alma mater, Carnegie Mellon, which named its business school after him.

 The return of capital to clients and giving back to others is part of Tepper's personal philosophy: "Learn it, earn it, return it."
 His approach of taking the time to learn lessons, turning those learnings into earnings, and then returning some of those rewards to others has enriched him and others over the years.